-HARVEST THE SCENT OF FALL AND LET SIMPLE FLAVOURS FIND THEIR WAY INTO YOUR HOME.
+HARVEST THE SCENT OF FALL AND LET THE SIMPLE FLAVOURS OF APPLE-PEAR SAUCE FIND THEIR WAY INTO YOUR HOME.

-If you’re anything like my wife she has to smell every spiced candle on the market when the Autumn season say GO.
-I say forget the candle and fill your home with love starting in your kitchen.
-Let me show you what we’ve done in less than 30 minutes.
+If you’re anything like my wife she has to smell every spiced candle on the market when the Autumn and Winter season arrives.

 Related: Spiced Apple Bread